OceanIsEndless/trapz/PROTOCOL.md

 #### `wallet`

-Informs the client that they or another user has found a wallet.
+Informs the client that they or another user has found a purse.

 ```ts
 {